This article applies to US customers only.

 If you're a US taxpayer and didn't switch to Per-Wallet tracking before Jan 1, 2025, you’ve missed the IRS safe harbor.
 However, you can still take action to stay compliant with your upcoming tax filings.

 - The IRS provides safe harbor protections for those who migrate from Universal to Per-Wallet tracking, ensuring your tax lot allocations won't be recalculated if audited.
-To qualify, users must have selected their Tax Lot Allocation Method in CoinTracker before Jan 1, 2025.
+To qualify, customers must have selected their Tax Lot Allocation Method in CoinTracker before Jan 1, 2025.

 - Starting Jan 1, 2025, US taxpayers must switch from Universal to Per-Wallet tracking to comply with regulatory changes.
 This change impacts historical filings, so CoinTracker has introduced a Tax Lot Allocation Method to define how your universal tax lots will be allocated to specific wallets and tracked on a per-wallet basis moving forward.